Universite-Gustave-Eiffel/NoiseModelling/Docs/Cnossos_Report.rst

 ==============================
 ..
 This document has been generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateReferenceDeviation.java

+Clarifications on the ISO Standard and Identified Issues
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+It is important to note that the ISO standard provides recommendations rather than regulatory obligations.
+While it serves as a reference framework, its application is not mandatory from a legal standpoint.

+During our analysis, we identified several issues within the standard that hinder a complete and reliable comparison.
+Notably, we observed inconsistencies between 2D and 3D visualizations, preventing us from achieving a coherent assessment.
+Additionally, discrepancies exist between the geometric description of the scene and the corresponding acoustic response, raising concerns about the accuracy and reliability of the standard’s methodology.

+Furthermore, with respect to favorable rays, our findings indicate a different implementation of CNOSSOS compared to the approach suggested by the standard.
+This divergence may have implications for the interpretation and reproducibility of results, necessitating further clarification and alignment.

 Conformity table
 ^^^^^^^^^^^^^^^^
 | Conform - Do not the deviate more than ±0,1 dB